bing-marine-robotics-lab/vnc-ros/README.md

     Stopping mac-ros_novnc_1 ... done

 At this point, both terminals can be closed if you wish.

+Note: sometimes it fails to stop.
+For now, recommend to restart your system.

 ## Editing your workspace
 The `workspace` folder created on your machine by `docker compose` is where you can write and edit your packages.
 That folder maps to `~/catkin_ws` on the Docker container and is shared between the host machine and the Docker container.